-- 1. Tell the judge if you do not agree with the amount you owe or if you disagree with your landlord about whether you paid. - 2.
-Ask for a trial. - 3.
-Ask for a Bill of Particulars.
-This is a written document that your landlord will have to provide to the Court explaining why they are evicting you. - 4.
-Say nothing else in court.
+- 1. Tell the judge if you do not agree with the amount you owe or if you disagree with your landlord about whether you paid.

+- 2. Ask for a trial.

+- 3. Say nothing else in court.

 ALWAYS GO TO YOUR COURT DATE AND CALL LEGAL AID